 Today, we look at an important and sometimes under-appreciated factor to consider when buying an electric guitar – the bridge.

 The bridge to greatness

-An electric guitar bridge has the job of supporting and keeping in place the strings, and transmitting its vibration along the entire instrument – in this case, the top of the guitar.
+An electric guitar bridge has the job of supporting and keeping in place the strings, and transmitting their vibrations along the entire instrument – in this case, the top of the guitar.
 The bridge also holds the saddles in place.
 These saddles give you the ability to adjust your guitar’s intonation, action and overall set up.

-Bridges come in all shapes and sizes and types.
-They’re not all the same, and each bridge type will provide a different playing experience.
+Bridges come in all shapes and sizes and types, and different bridge types will provide a different playing experience.
 Your choice of bridge determines the access you have to particular sounds and playing styles – you’re not going to be able to do Eddie Van Halen’s Eruption on a Les Paul note for note!